EOSIO/eos/docs/01_nodeos/03_plugins/trace_api_plugin/index.md

 ## Examples

-Below it is a `nodeos` configuration example for the `trace_api_plugin` when tracing some reference contracts:
+Below it is a `nodeos` configuration example for the `trace_api_plugin` when tracing some EOSIO reference contracts:

 ```sh
 nodeos --data-dir data_dir --config-dir config_dir --trace-dir traces_dir